jesseopdenbrouw/riscv-minimal/CODE/bootloader/README.md

-# THUAS RISC-V sample bootloader
+# THUAS RISC-V simple bootloader

-Sample bootloader for the THUAS RISC-V microcontroller on a FPGA.
+Simple bootloader for the THUAS RISC-V microcontroller on a FPGA.

-## What is this?
+## Description

 The bootloader is loaded at address 0x10000000 of the address space and is executed at startup.
 It waits for